-In 1698, Peter the Great of Russia arrived in England to learn about shipbuilding and navigation in order to establish the first Russian Navy.
+In 1698, Tsar Peter I of Russia (1672–1725), better known as Peter the Great, arrived in England to learn about shipbuilding and navigation.

-Tsar Peter I of Russia (1672–1725), better known as Peter the Great, created the Russian Navy.
-As a young man, he travelled to Europe in 1697–98 to study new developments in technology, especially shipbuilding.
-King William III of England welcomed the opportunity to increase trade with Russia, so gave Peter all the assistance he could.
+King William III of England welcomed the opportunity to increase trade with Russia, and gave Peter all the assistance he could.

 Born on 30 May 1672, Peter was the son of Tsar Alexis I, and the first son from his second marriage.

 He hoped to investigate and learn about all types of technology and science, especially the latest on shipbuilding and navigation.
 He also wanted to study the way fleets were organised, and recruit specialists to travel home with him to help build a Russian navy.

-In 1698 he stayed at a house in Deptford belonging to the writer and diarist, John Evelyn.
+In 1698 Peter stayed at a house in Deptford belonging to the writer and diarist, John Evelyn.
 The house suited Peter because it was close to the dockyards, where he could easily visit ships being built.
 He was especially keen to study the drawing of ship plans.